Diagnosis and Treatment of Snapping Hip in Wake County

 Snapping hip is a condition characterized by an audible snapping or clicking noise that originates from the hip area during movement.
 Another name for this condition is Coxa Saltans.
 While snapping hip syndrome may not always cause pain, it may interfere with mobility and limit a person’s ability to perform certain movements.
-Additionally, snapping hip may in time lead to a more serious condition called hip bursitis.
+Additionally, snapping hip may, in time, lead to a more serious condition called hip bursitis.
 Learn more about snapping hip and how it is treated by our hip specialists at Raleigh Orthopaedic below.

 Snapping Hip Risk Factors

-Activities with frequent walking or bending may eventually lead to snapping hip.
+Activities that involve frequent walking or bending may eventually lead to the development of snapping hip.
 If you participate in sports such as dance, aerobics, running, soccer, or football, or you continuously use the same muscles over and over, you may develop snapping hip.

 Symptoms of Snapping Hip